Omegapy/My-Academics-Portfolio/Programming-2-CSC372/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Program Description:
 The Module 7: Portfolio Milestone asks for corrections to assignments from Weeks 4-6.
 Since all my Critical Thinking Assignments from Weeks 4-6 do not require any corrections, I resubmitted my assignments without any changes.
-They can be found in the folder Critical-Thinking 4-6 folder.
+They can be found in the Critical-Thinking 4-6 folder.

 -------------------------------------------------------------------------------------------